 Eating disorder - binge eating; Eating - binge; Overeating - compulsive; Compulsive overeating

-American Psychiatric Association.
+American Psychiatric Association website.
 Feeding and eating disorder.
 In: American Psychiatric Association.
 Diagnostic and Statistical Manual of Mental Disorders.
 5th ed, Text Revision (DSM-5-TR).
 Arlington, VA: American Psychiatric Publishing.
 2013;329-345.